miekg/learninggo/communication.md

 define an `strings` flag.
 Then at <3> we *redefine* the `Usage` variable of the flag package so we can add some extra text.
 The `PrintDefaults` at <4> will output the default help for the flags that are defined.
-Note even without redefining a `flag.Usage` a `-h` is support and will just output the help text for each of the flags.
-Finally at <4> we call `Parse` that parses the command line and fill the fill the variables.
+Note even without redefining a `flag.Usage` the flag `-h` is supported and will just output the help text for each of the flags.
+Finally at <4> we call `Parse` that parses the command line and fills the variables.

 After the flags have been parsed you can used them: `if *dnssec { ... }`